-- If something isn’t out of whack in your story, then you probably don’t have a story.
-Story world flaws are created by imbalance, instability, and/or corruption (also referred to as the Chaos Factor).
-In The Hunger Games by Suzanne Collins, we have a world called Panem which is divided into districts.
-The people in the districts live in poverty, while the people in the capitol live in splendor.
-This imbalance of power eventually leads to rebellion and insurrection.
+- If your world isn’t out of whack, you might not have a story.
+Story world flaws spring from imbalance, instability, or corruption (also referred to as the chaos factor).
+In The Hunger Games by Suzanne Collins, the citizens of Panem’s outer districts live in poverty while the people inside the capital live in splendor.
+The imbalance of power among its citizens eventually leads to rebellion and revolution.

-- Flaws create conflict and tension.
-As punishment for a past insurrection, the government in The Hunger Games has instituted a Reaping.
-Each year, young people from the districts are sent to the capitol to participate in a televised death match called the Hunger Games.
+- World flaws create conflict and tension.
+As punishment for a past rebellion, the government of Panem has instituted a lottery system called the Reaping.
+Each year, citizens are selected from the Reaping to participate in a televised death match called the Hunger Games.

-- Flaws create dilemmas that must be solved.
-Prim, the younger sister of The Hunger Games’ protagonist, Katniss, is selected to be in the Reaping.
-To save Prim’s life, Katniss volunteers to take her place in the Hunger Games.
-The act of volunteering then triggers other problems/dilemmas for Katniss (like how to stay alive) over the course of the novel.
+- Faults create dilemmas that must be solved.
+Prim, the younger sister of Katniss, is selected as a participant in the Hunger Games.
+To save Prim’s life, Katniss takes her younger sister’s place in the Hunger Games, creating a life-or-death dilemma for herself.

-- Flaws can stem from anything, even things like natural resources.
+- Weaknesses can stem from anything, even natural resources.
 Story world flaws can stem from problems such as discrimination, persecution, censorship, and genocide.
-Flaws can also originate from things like natural resources and who controls them.
+Weaknesses can also originate from situations like natural resources and who controls them.
 Below is the Amazon.com write-up for Salt: A World History:

 “In his fifth work of nonfiction, Mark Kurlansky turns his attention to a common household item with a long and intriguing history: salt.
 The only rock we eat, salt has shaped civilization from the very beginning, and its story is a glittering, often surprising part of the history of humankind.
 A substance so valuable it served as currency, salt has influenced the establishment of trade routes and cities, provoked and financed wars, secured empires, and inspired revolutions.”